You did everything you were supposed to do. You built a successful career. You made people proud.

-So why does something still feel off?
+So why does something still feel off, even now?

 Maybe it’s a decision you can’t seem to make.